 The courses approved as a student's sixth class are:

 - Fine Arts: AP Art History, AP Music Theory

 - Social Studies: AP Psychology, AP World History

 - One-semester each: AP Macroeconomics, AP Microeconomics

 Please view these links for a copy of these JVLA guidelines and the JVLA Course Catalog.
 Other JVLA courses may be taken with the approval of the Assistant Principal of Academics.
 All other courses are open as enrichment courses for a seventh or eighth course in a student’s schedule.
 Students should research the content and requirements of these courses before committing to enrollment.
 Please reference the College Board Advance Placement website for details.

 - Students must demonstrate strong academic skills in the content area of course requested.
-PLAN, ASPIRE and PSAT scores along with grade point average are factors in determining recommendation for a JVLA on-line course.
+Pre-ACT and PSAT scores along with grade point average are factors in determining recommendation for an AVLI on-line course.

 - Students should consider how many other honors and AP classes they are enrolling in, time commitments for current course load and student activities - clubs and sports to determine if an on-line course is manageable.

 - Caution - managing an on-line course is different - it does not meet regularly, has threaded virtual communication, and is paced to deadlines; not test days.